-The organizations listed below meet each month.
-The specific dates and locations of the meetings are posted on the school website.
+The organizations listed below meet each month with dates and locations of the meetings posted on the school website.

 Booster Club: The Booster Club has a "Welcome Table" in the school MPR (cafeteria) on the first day of school.
 The Booster Club provides many services and funds that go directly back to the school to provide supplemental classroom supplies and materials, computers, computer software, fine arts programs, disaster preparedness supplies, P.E. equipment, assemblies, and library books.
 All parents are encouraged to attend the monthly meetings!
-Check the website calendar for meeting dates.